Will JinjaX Replace Django Templates?

 {% include "my_app_name/partials/_calendar.html" with date="2015-06-19", user=user_instance, events=events_list, settings=settings_dict %}

-1. A keyword: include
+- A keyword:

-2. A path: path/to/the/template
+- A path:

-4. Arguments: as key=value pairs, which are also separated by , commas
+pairs, which are also separated by,

-5. AND ARGUMENTS CAN’T EVEN BE SPANNED OVER MULTIPLE LINES, SINCE 2008
+commas - AND ARGUMENTS CAN’T EVEN BE SPANNED OVER MULTIPLE LINES, SINCE 2008

 It’s not fair.